Hyperion302/athena/BOT.md

 # Actions

-Actions are added to proposals to make them do things (this is optional, however, and Direkt can be used as a polling system aswell). **The order of actions is important, since they are executed in order**.
+Actions are added to proposals to make them do things (this is optional, however, and Direkt can be used as a polling system when no actions are added to proposals). **The order of actions is important, since they are executed in the order they are shown**.

 ## Action commands